Sheikyon/LLM-X/README.md

 ## Introduction

-LLM-X is a primarily command-line library for delivering theoretical, yet highly accurate, metrics on the computational resources required for inference in large language models.
-It handles most SafeTensors (Hugging Face) model architectures.
+LLM-X is a CLI-first library designed to provide highly-precise, hardware-aware metrics for large language model inference requirements.
+It supports a wide range of architectures via SafeTensors and Hugging Face integration.

 ## Key features